tommytracey/udacity/self-driving-nano/projects/3-behavioral-cloning/README.md

 The overall strategy for finding the right model architecture was to start small and scale up as needed.
 I tried to avoid having a bloated model with too many parameters and therefore took a long time to train.
 My working hypothesis was that having a good set of training data was the most important factor to building a model that can autonomously navigate both tracks.
 So, I wanted a model that allowed me to quickly iterate and test the changes I was making to the dataset.
 That said, I did experiment with larger models throughout the process.

 First, I tried to repurpose the CNN I'd built for the last project (traffic sign classification).
 But, even after I simplified this model, it still had millions of parameters and took a long time to train (without producing great results).
 So, I ditched this approach in favor of a well-known NVIDIA model which had a track record (pun intended) solving behavioral cloning for autonomous driving.
 Again, the overall goal was to get a lightweight model working so I could iterate on the data set.
-Once I felt the dataset was adequate for training purposes, I invested more time tweaking the model and exploring alternative architectures like [Keras' pre-trained version of VGG]() and [Comma.ai].
+Once I felt the dataset was adequate for training purposes, I invested more time tweaking the model and exploring alternative architectures like [Keras' pre-trained version of VGG]() and [Comma.ai](https://github.com/commaai/research/blob/master/train_steering_model.py).
 But, ultimately I settled on the NVIDIA model given its good performance and relatively small footprint.

 To test the model, I first trained it on the data set provided by Udacity.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting the training data.
 And this was evident by the inability of the car to stay on the road in the simulator.
 But, at this point I knew the model was capable of learning, so I shifted my focus to the data to address the overfitting problem.
 Generating a larger and more balanced data set (i.e., one with a higher ratio of turning data) did reduce overfitting.
 From there, I focused on tuning the regularization parameters.